glnds/masl/README.md

 See: [Enable Federated API Access to your AWS Resources for up to 12 hours Using IAM Roles](https://aws.amazon.com/blogs/security/enable-federated-api-access-to-your-aws-resources-for-up-to-12-hours-using-iam-roles/)

 #### Multi-Account management
 One of the main drivers to develop another Onelogin CLI authenticator was to ease the management of multiple AWS accounts.
 Most of the tools currently lack those features and that makes switching AWS accounts bothersome.
-For this purpose ```masl.toml``` supports the following features:
+For this purpose ```.masl/config.toml``` supports the following features:

 ##### Account naming
 You can provide account names (aliases) for all accounts you have access to: